Amanda Gorman's inauguration poem appears in German | DW | 30.03.2021

 "She is an activist who works against racism, who fights for diversity in society.
 This gave rise to the idea of taking an unusual approach at the publishing house and commissioning three people with different expertise and experience as a team of translators," he told Spiegel.

 In other parts of Europe, the choice of white translators became a point of controversy in the past month.
 It began in early March in the Netherlands.
-Marieke Lucas Rijnveld, the writer chosen to translate Gorman's work into Dutch, declined to take on the assignment following criticism that she was not Black.
+Marieke Lucas Rijnveld, the writer chosen to translate Gorman's work into Dutch, declined to take on the assignment following criticism of the fact that someone who was not Black had been given the job.

-She made her decision public in a tweet: "I am shocked by the uproar around my involvement in the dissemination of Amanda Gorman's message, and I understand people who feel hurt by the choice of (publishing company) Meulenhoff to ask me," said Rijneveld, who also writes poetry.
-And like Gorman, who at 22 was the youngest US inaugural poet in history, Rijneveld was the youngest person ever to win the International Booker Prize with her novel The Discomfort of Evening, in 2020.
+Rijnveld made the decision public in a tweet: "I am shocked by the uproar around my involvement in the dissemination of Amanda Gorman's message, and I understand people who feel hurt by the choice of (publishing company) Meulenhoff to ask me," said the author, who also writes poetry.
+And like Gorman, who at 22 was the youngest US inaugural poet in history, Rijneveld was the youngest person ever to win the International Booker Prize with the novel The Discomfort of Evening, in 2020.

 One of the voices calling Rijnveld to step down was Janice Deul, an activist and journalist who wrote an opinion piece in the Dutch daily newspaper de Volkskrant about the topic.

-"Nothing to the detriment of Rijneveld's qualities, but why not choose a writer who is — just like Gorman — a spoken-word artist, young, female and unapologetically Black."
+"Nothing to the detriment of Rijneveld's qualities, but why not choose a writer who is — just like Gorman — a spoken-word artist, young, female and unapologetically Black," she wrote.

-"Isn't it — to say the least — a missed opportunity to [have hired] Marieke Lucas Rijneveld for this job?
-She is white, nonbinary, has no experience in this field, but according to Meulenhoff is still the 'dream translator,'" wrote Duel.
-She also named a few possible translators.
+Deul suggested it was a "missed opportunity" to have given the task to Rijneveld.
+She also named a few other people she thought were more appropriate for the job.

 The managing director of the Meulenhoff publishing company, Maaike le Noble, said in a statement that it was now "looking for a team to cooperate to translate Amanda's words and message of hope and inspiration as well as possible and in her spirit."